kamakshi26/FW-DATASTORE/README.md

 4. run

 WORKING:
-1. CREATE , DELETE AND READ OPERATIONS ON KEY VALUE DATASTORE WHICH IS STORED IN "data.txt" TEXT FILE.
+1. basic CRD operations on json datastore which is stored in "data.txt" TEXT FILE.
 2.  if want, change input values by editing the "data.txt" file

 Create: